How to measure the success of your B2B website

 Always a popular stat with web managers but you need to track both returning visits and new visits.
 If one of your website goals is to generate sales and leads, then new visits should represent most of your traffic.

-Google Analytics also tracks basic geographical location data so that you can see what countries and cities your visitors are coming from.
+GA4 also tracks basic geographical location data so that you can see what countries and cities your visitors are coming from.
 More advanced Analytics features can show website visitors age, gender and interests.

 3. Traffic sources

 You need to know where your website traffic is coming from to measure the performance of your online marketing e.g., SEO, PPC, Social Media, Email Marketing.
-Google Analytics will show you most of this data and you can add Campaigns to measure email marketing and other tactics.
+GA4 will show you most of this data and you can add Campaigns to measure email marketing and other tactics.
 Sources should also be measured against conversions to see what tactics work best.

 4. Mobile traffic